 Preheat the oven to 180C/375F.
 In a large bowl, beat the egg yolks with the sugar until creamy and light.
 Add the flour and mix until combined; then, stir in yoghurt, lemon zest and juice and orange blossom water.
 Beat the egg whites in a clean glass bowl using an electric egg beater until stiff peaks form.
-Gently fold into yogurt mixture until combined, from the bottom to the top, using a spatula.
+Gently fold into batter until combined.

-Grease a 9-inch springform cake pan with butter.
+Grease a 22cm/9-inch springform cake pan with butter.
 Pour mixture into the pan and arrange the fig slices on top. face up.
 Bake it in the oven for 50 minutes or until the top is golden brown and springy (it’ll look a lot like a souffle).
 The cake will rise a lot but will decrease when removed from the oven.
 Let it cool completely before dusting with icing sugar, slicing and serving.

 4 uova grandi codice 0